keiladelre/Projeto-Risco-Relativo/README.md

 FROM classified_users;
 ```

-- Atualizei a tabela para exportar no Google Colab contendo a coluna final_classification.
+- Atualizei a tabela para importar no Google Colab contendo a coluna final_classification.

 ```sql
  -- Atualizando a tabela com a Classificação final com base no ponto de corte